RostislavSerkov/-sql-projects/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please find all pizza names (and corresponding pizzeria names using `menu` table) that Denis or Anna ordered.
+Find all pizza names (and corresponding pizzeria names using the `menu` table) ordered by Denis or Anna.
 Sort a result by both columns.
-The sample of output is presented below.
+The sample output is shown below.

 | pizza_name | pizzeria_name |
 | ------ | ------ |